Integral Artin motives I: Smooth objects and the ordinary t-structure: The Ordinary Homotopy t -structure on Artin Motives

 By \Cref{coeff change ordinary}, the motive $M\otimes_\Z\Q$ is $t_{\ord}$-non-negative.
 Since the subcategory of $t_{\ord}$-non-negative objects is closed under limits, the motive $M\otimes_\Z \Q/\Z[-1]$ is also $t_{\ord}$-non-negative.

-Furthermore, we have an exact triangle By \cite[4.1]{plh2}, the motive $f^*(M\otimes_\Z\Q)$ is $t_{\ord}$-non-negative and by \Cref{f^* ord torsion}, the motive $f^*(M\otimes_\Z \Q/\Z[-1])$ is $t_{\ord}$-non-negative.
-Since the subcategory of t-non-negative is closed under extensions, the motive $f^*(M)$ is also $t_{\ord}$-non-negative. \end{proof}
+Furthermore, we have an exact triangle By \cite[4.1]{plh2}, the motive $f^*(M\otimes_\Z\Q)$ is $t_{\mathrm{std}}$-non-negative and therefore $t_{\ord}$-non-negative by \cite[4.17]{plh}.
+Furthermore, by \Cref{f^* ord torsion}, the motive $f^*(M\otimes_\Z \Q/\Z[-1])$ is $t_{\ord}$-non-negative.
+Since the subcategory of t-non-negative objects is closed under extensions, the motive $f^*(M)$ is also $t_{\ord}$-non-negative. \end{proof}

+Using, the above result, the t-exactness statement of \Cref{smooth Artin ordinary V1} for lisse sheaves and without the assumption that the residue characteristics are invertible in the ring of coefficients.